What’s the difference between project management and operations management?

-Moreover, the skills needed by the project manager are different to those needed by operational managers.
+Moreover, the skills needed by the project manager are different from those needed by operational managers.

 |Project Manager||Operational Manager|

-I hope you got the insight to what is the difference, I challenge you to comment below for you to describe the difference between project management and operations management?
+I hope you got the insight into what is the difference, I challenge you to comment below for you to describe the difference between project management and operations management?